Data Integration and Sync Strategies in Data Products

 Each integration and synchronization approach has its benefits and drawbacks.
 Regardless of your approach, attention to data governance, security, and quality is paramount for a healthy data architecture.
 Using suitable approaches together in a consolidated platform can result in a powerful and flexible solution.

-Core to Avrio’s capability is data virtualization, which, is used to integrate data for analysis to create a new dataset each time the code is executed.
-When persistent data is required, but there are regular changes, Avrio also features CDC capabilities that will only mirror changes in the source database to the mirrored environment.
+Core to Extrica ’s capability is data virtualization, which, is used to integrate data for analysis to create a new dataset each time the code is executed.
+When persistent data is required, but there are regular changes, Extrica also features CDC capabilities that will only mirror changes in the source database to the mirrored environment.

-The Avrio platform enables third-party access to data products through an API.
-This front-end layer of Avrio also features write-back capabilities to incorporate changes made in a BI tool with the back-end database connected to the Avrio platform.
+The Extrica platform enables third-party access to data products through an API.
+This front-end layer of Extrica also features write-back capabilities to incorporate changes made in a BI tool with the back-end database connected to the Extrica platform.

-Avrio also fits well with your existing integration tools and infrastructure.
-If you are streaming data to a data lake, Avrio can create a data product to capture a snapshot of streaming data for analysis.
-If you have built ETL pipelines that are well established and do not change much, Avrio can incorporate this data into a data product that can make it more accessible and integrate data sets from other systems.
+Extrica also fits well with your existing integration tools and infrastructure.
+If you are streaming data to a data lake, Extrica can create a data product to capture a snapshot of streaming data for analysis.
+If you have built ETL pipelines that are well established and do not change much, Extrica can incorporate this data into a data product that can make it more accessible and integrate data sets from other systems.

 Discover the Latest in Data and AI Innovation